-- 22.6 All centres providing care for pupils under the age of eight must ensure that staff and volunteers working in these settings are not disqualified from doing so under the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018. - 22.7 A person may be disqualified if they: - Have certain orders or other restrictions placed upon them - Have committed certain offences - Live in the same household as someone who is disqualified by virtue of one or two of the above reasons (known as disqualification by association) - 22.8 All staff members are required to sign the Staff Disqualification Declaration Form confirming that they are not disqualified from working in a schooling environment.
+- 22.6 All centres providing care for pupils under the age of eight must ensure that staff and volunteers working in these settings are not disqualified from doing so under the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018. - 22.7 A person may be disqualified if they: - Have certain orders or other restrictions placed upon them - Have committed certain offences - 22.8 All staff members are required to sign the Staff Disqualification Declaration Form confirming that they are not disqualified from working in a schooling environment.
 If there is a change in circumstance it is the staff member's responsibility to inform the headteacher. - 22.9 A disqualified person will not be permitted to continue working at the school, unless they apply for and are granted a waiver from Ofsted.
 The school will provide support with this process.